Generalizable Autonomous Driving System across Diverse Adverse Weather Conditions: Related Work

-AD perception under various adverse conditions has recently attracted increasing attention due to the strict safety demand in various outdoor navigation \cite{10342134,10161059} and perception tasks \cite{9812039,9811870,wu2024hierarchical,kou2024fedrc}.
-Domain adaption \cite{9981603} is the major scheme in enhancing AD perception capabilities under various adverse conditions.
-Some studies in domain adaption \cite{10342102,zhou2022domain} aim to learn a generalizable model from single or multiple related but distinct source domains where target data is inaccessible during model learning.
-Some adversarial training-based domain adaption works attempt to narrow the domain gap via style transfer or learning indistinguishable representations \cite{kim2020learning}.
-Furthermore, equipped with abundant data from various domains, curriculum learning-based domain adaption realize a progressive adaptation towards a distant target domain \cite{sakaridis2018model}.
-In addition, extending domain adaptation to multiple target domains usually employs domain transfer \cite{lee2022adas} to enhance generalization across domains.
-In this work, unlike domain adaption, the proposed AdvImmu can sense instantaneous, stable backgound, and dynamic information by considering temporal correlations, which is robust to arbitrary adverse conditions.
+AD street scene semantic understanding under various adverse conditions has recently attracted increasing attention due to the strict safety demand in various outdoor perception \cite{9811870,wu2024hierarchical} and navigation \cite{10342134} tasks.
+Domain adaption \cite{9981603} is the major scheme in enhancing AD capabilities of street scene semantic understanding under various adverse conditions.
+Studies in domain adaption \cite{10342102} aim to learn a generalizable model from single or multiple related but distinct source domains where target data is inaccessible during model learning.
+Most domain adaption approaches can be grouped into adversarial-based domain adaption, curriculum learning-based domain adaption, and self-training-based domain adaption.

+Specifically, adversarial training-based methods for domain adaptation aim to minimize the domain discrepancy through style transfer or by learning representations that are indistinguishable across domains \cite{kim2020learning}.
+Typically, these methods work within a GAN framework \cite{goodfellow2014generative} to align the distributions of the source and target domains at various levels: input \cite{gong2021dlow}, feature \cite{tsai2018learning}, or output \cite{vu2019advent}.
+On the other hand, curriculum learning-based domain adaptation achieves gradual adaptation to a more distant target domain \cite{sakaridis2018model} by utilizing extensive data from multiple domains.
+Finally, self-training-based domain adaptation involves adapting the model using high-confidence pseudo-labels generated from the target domain data.
+To regulate training and prevent drift in pseudo-labels, strategies such as confidence thresholding \cite{zou2018unsupervised}, pseudo-label prototypes \cite{zhang2021prototypical}, and consistency regularization through data augmentation \cite{araslanov2021self} and varying contexts \cite{zhou2022context} are employed.
+Moreover, when extending domain adaptation to encompass multiple target domains, domain transfer techniques are applied \cite{lee2022adas} to improve generalization across these domains.

+Domain datasets frequently exhibit a long-tail distribution, leading to a model bias towards more prevalent classes \cite{wang2017learning}.
+In the field of domain adaptation, strategies such as loss re-weighting \cite{zou2018unsupervised} and class-balanced sampling tailored for image classification \cite{prabhu2021sentry} have been implemented to address this issue.
+HRDA \cite{hoyer2023domain} introduces Rare Class Sampling (RCS) to extend these techniques from classification tasks to semantic segmentation, which tackles the challenge of both rare and common classes appearing within each semantic segmentation category.
+HRDA \cite{hoyer2023domain} has also expanded the application of scale attention \cite{tao2020hierarchical} to domain adaptation, highlighting its critical role in enhancing domain robustness by improving the generalization capabilities across varying object sizes.